MartinKuzma/martinkuzma.github.io/content/posts/test-post.md

 ## Starting point with a simple generic API
 Let's assume we have application that emits events and has tasks that needs to execute.
 We want to expose a GRPC API for pushing events and managing tasks.
 Since there could be thousands of events per second, we want to support batch processing for pushing events.
 We also want to be able to tell the client which events were successfully processed and which failed.

+For sake of brevity I omitted field validation extensions.

 Don't worry, it will get much smaller once we remove all the (un)necessary stuff.

 ### Event API